The Wedding & Honeymoon Guide to Tonga© TongaPocketGuide.com

 Tongatapu is the main island in Tonga and a great choice for couples travelling on a budget or who are interested in the history and culture of the islands.
 It’s the home of the nation’s capital, adorned with a royal palace as an ever reminder of the South Pacific’s only sovereignty.

-That’s not to say that there aren’t any of the must-dos in Tongatapu, where whale swimming, scuba diving and fishing trips all depart from Faua Wharf on Nuku’alofa’s waterfront.
+That’s not to say that there aren’t any of the must-dos in Tongatapu, where whale swimming, scuba diving and snorkelling trips all depart from Faua Wharf on Nuku’alofa’s waterfront.

-Tongatapu provides couples with a huge variety of stays, from luxury apartments and quaint lodges in the capital to even a few island resorts scattered off the shores.
-Head to the western shores of the main island and you’ll find shabby-chic beach houses lining the sandy beaches, as well as more resort options.
+Tongatapu provides couples with a variety of stays, from luxury apartments and quaint lodges in the capital to even a small selection of beachfront and treehouse resorts scattered across the main island’s eastern side.

 Learn more about planning a honeymoon on the main island in The Honeymoon & Romantic Getaway Guide to Tongatapu and about staying in the capital in The Honeymoon & Romantic Getaway Guide to Nuku’alofa.

 For the active couple, the island of ‘Eua is the ideal place to connect with nature as well as each other.
-The island is around 40km (23 miles) off the eastern shores of Tongatapu, taking only seven minutes to fly there.
-While the accommodation on the island isn’t the flashiest, there are attractive timber lodges, such as the ‘Ovava Tree Lodge, which is ideal for the non-fussy couple.
+The island is less than 20 km (11 mi) off the eastern shores of Tongatapu, taking only seven minutes to fly there.
+While the accommodation on the island isn’t the flashiest, there’s attractive beachfront glamping which is ideal for the non-fussy couple.

 Learn more about honeymooning on this off-the-beaten-track island in The Honeymoon & Romantic Getaway Guide to ‘Eua.

 Aside from the usual Tongan must-dos, like whale swimming, scuba diving and fishing, Ha’apai has the ideal landscapes of lagoons and fringing reefs for watersports.
-It’s the perfect excuse to double up in a kayak and explore the islands or join a sunset paddleboarding safari.
+It’s the perfect excuse to double up in a kayak and explore the islands or venture on your own sunset paddleboarding safari.

-If you prefer to stay on dry land, then romantic experiences include horseriding on the beach TTD362, rejuvenating in a yoga session, or simply snuggling up together in a hammock.
+If you prefer to stay on dry land, then romantic experiences include horseriding on the beach, rejuvenating in a yoga session, or simply snuggling up together in a hammock.

 For more honeymoon talk on Ha’apai, take a look at The Honeymoon & Romantic Getaway Guide to Ha’apai.

 More dreamy island resorts can be found in the islands of Vava’u, Tonga’s northern island group (excluding The Niuas).
-Alternatively, couples looking for something a little different could spend their honeymoon sailing the South Pacific’s best sailing grounds on a private charter yacht with all the meals, watersports equipment and, in some instances, even whale swimming included.
+Alternatively, couples looking for something a little different could spend their honeymoon sailing the South Pacific’s best sailing grounds on a sailing yacht with all the meals and watersports equipment included.

 For more ideas for planning your Vava’u honeymoon, check out The Honeymoon & Romantic Getaway Guide to Vava’u.